#BlogToPM

 what is left undone.
 I am not one of those onlookers.
 As you remarked on your

-we have 125 billion Indians to solve it.
+we have 125 billion Indians to solve them.
 I am sure your intentions are

 is just a matter of time.